 First, a group or community made a deliberate choice to exclude you.

 You may have felt excluded based on race, sexual orientation, economic standing, or personal politics.
-You were rejected and told you were not welcome because of who you are.
+For example, you were rejected and told you were not welcome because of who you are.

 Second, you made a conscious decision not to conform to the dominant societal norms.
-You did so because of a principled position or belief.
-In doing so, you isolated yourself from others.
-You avoided conflict but experienced loneliness.
+You did so because of a moral position or belief.
+In doing so, you isolate yourself from others.
+As a result, you avoided conflict but experienced loneliness.

 Third, your group forgot to include you.
 You were not important enough to be intentionally left out.
 Or, even worse, they invited but ignored you when you arrived.

 I know that it may be painful to look back.
-But remembering our experiences as a social misfit can be a good thing.
+But remembering our experiences as social misfits can be a good thing.

 - It can cause us to be humble, winsome, and gracious to others who hold different views.